 Some families grow with biological reproduction.
 Other families achieve their dreams by completing their family through adoption.

 The process of adoption takes months to complete.
-During that time, there are various documents that need to be submitted and verified in order for a child to legally become part of a family.
+During that time, various documents need to be submitted and verified for a child to legally become part of a family.

 There are variants to consider as well such as whether the adoptive parents will choose the route of domestic or international adoption for their family.
 Rules and laws change from state to state as well as between countries.